bonfire-networks/website-blog/code_of_conduct.md

 ### 1. Let's be excellent to each other

 > Let's treat everyone with respect.
-Participate while acknowledging that we all deserve to be here — and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant, via microaggressions or via subtle negativity.
+Participate while acknowledging that we all deserve to be here — and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant, or via micro-aggressions or subtle negativity.

 Let's endeavour to treat our fellow community participants with respect and dignity: